 What is a Dividend?

 Any type of cash, reward, or any other thing that a shareholder receives through a company is called a dividend.
-Dividends can be considered in different forms.
+The precise percentage of the corporation’s net profit that is distributed to the shareholders s a return on the shares they had subscribed for is known as a dividend.
+Dividends can be considered in different forms, like stocks, cash, and so on.

 Types of Dividends in India